 The EDA University Center (UC) program is intended to leverage the capacities of academic institutions to support entrepreneurship, resilience and inclusive economic prosperity for their regions by providing technical assistance to community economic developers.
 StatsAmerica has helpful tools and data to facilitate this work, including our profiles and Innovation Intelligence.
 These tools can be used to find data on a community for various aspects, like demographics, income and wages, education, workforce, and innovation.
 Regardless of the focus area of a particular UC, StatsAmerica can provide the data it needs to make informed decisions to facilitate economic development in its region.

-The Counties in Profile or Anywhere USA Profile provide a baseline understanding of the region of study, whether your goals are to support an emergent industry cluster, develop workforce skills or improve economic resiliency.
+The regional profiles—Counties in Profile, Towns in Profile, States in Profile and Anywhere USA—provide a baseline understanding of the region of study, whether your goals are to support an emergent industry cluster, develop workforce skills or improve economic resiliency.
 The data on the profiles should augment, but not replace, on-the-ground knowledge about the region, which should be gathered by engaging with the partner organization early and often.

 The Innovation Intelligence Tool provides information on a region’s innovative output and capacity for innovation.
 It does this by combining a wealth of data centered on innovation, entrepreneurship, human capital, the business environment and the workforce into easy-to-understand indexes.
-The indexed nature of the data make interpretation a breeze: a value greater than 100 indicates the geography is doing better than the U.S., and a value lower than 100 indicates it’s not doing as well as the U.S.
+The indexes are easier to interpret because the source data have different scales.
+This means we can combine percentages, rates, counts, etc. into at-a-glance indexes that present lots of complex information succinctly and can be used for comparisons.

 Innovation Intelligence relates to the primary focus area of many UCs: fostering an environment of innovation and entrepreneurship.
 UCs can use the tool to get a sense of the region’s innovation capacity and consider what strategies are realistic given its human capital constraints.
 For example, a region with a low index value for Human Capital and Knowledge Creation—which includes variables relating to educational attainment, STEM degrees creation and population growth—may not have the capacity to grow a high-tech industry cluster.
 These jobs often require advanced degrees, so the region may need to pursue strategies to increase educational attainment, or encourage in-migration of well-educated residents, before it can do so.